SheenyxX/Cultive_Connect/README.md

 - Top 10 Commodities by Average Price

 ### Data Loading (L)
-Prepares the processed data for storage (e.g., to Google Drive, though the saving mechanism itself might be a subsequent step or user action).
+Prepares and saves the processed DataFrame as a CSV file to a specified Google Drive folder.
+This process ensures the data is stored in a structured manner, following the Living Stones Foundation's organizational structure within your Google Drive, and includes:
+- Creating the destination directory if it doesn't exist
+- Generating a unique filename based on the current date
+- Handling potential errors during the saving process

 ## Data Source